Diversity, Equity & Inclusion (DEI) Initiatives

 The Group continues to hire mid-career employees and promote line managers based on their individual abilities and aptitude, harnessing this process as a force to drive organizational change.
 We also continually raise manager awareness via training and other means, focusing on the need to respect the knowledge and opinions of mid-career hires and encourage them to take on new challenges.

-Advancement of mid-career hires
+Percentage of employees who are mid-career hires

 Respect for Diversity